meghabathla/30-Days-with-Js/Day6/Readme.md

 ```

 ## Reduce

+The map function creates a new array populated with the results of calling a provided function on every element in the calling array.

 The reduce() method of Array instances executes a user-supplied "reducer" callback function on each element of the array, in order, passing in the return value from the calculation on the preceding element.
 The final result of running the reducer across all elements of the array is a single value.